berndmichaely/lib-filesystem-view/README.md

 * Integration of a filesystem **watch service**:
     * if a directory is displayed and expanded in the current view, and a new subdirectory will be created externally in the filesystem, this will be detected and a new subdirectory entry will be created
     * if a subdirectory which is currently displayed in the view will be removed externally in the filesystem, it will be automatically removed from the view.
-* **High configurability**: by providing a custom implementation of an interface, the behaviour of the component can be controlled in a detailed way.
+* **High configurability**: by providing a custom implementation of an interface, the behavior of the component can be controlled in a detailed way.

 The latter point allows e.g. to: